nibragimov/libtock-rs/README.md

 ## Getting Started

-The experiments for thesis were run using microbit_v2 board.
-The apps that I worked on are rng, app_state located in libtock2/examples folder.
+The experiments for thesis were run using microbit_v2 board, so you would need one to see them.
+Here are instructions to make them work:

+1. Ensure that you have flashed Tock kernel on your microbit_v2 board.
+If not, follow this [guide](https://github.com/tock/tock/tree/0e91e3ed8338b6b7dd0603c76a63afe25429febe/boards/microbit_v2).

-1. Ensure you have [rustup](https://www.rustup.rs/) installed.
+3. Ensure you have [rustup](https://www.rustup.rs/) installed.

 1. Clone the repository: